Jérôme Chartier: Professional career

-Political Commitment
+Political career

-In 2002 Jérôme Chartier appeared on the political national scene: on 16 June 2002 he was elected deputy of the 7th constituency in Val-d'Oise (townships of Domont, Ecouen, Montmorency, Sarcelles Sud-Ouest) with almost 58% of the votes.
+In 2002, Jérôme Chartier appeared on the national political scene: on 16 June 2002 he was elected deputy of the 7th constituency in Val-d'Oise (townships of Domont, Ecouen, Montmorency, Sarcelles Sud-Ouest) with almost 58% of the votes.
 He sits in Parliament in the UMP Group.

-As a member of the Finance Commission he is in charge of the budgetary follow up of state fields: he was appointed official recorder of the Home Office funds (2002–2004), of the Foreign Office (2004–2008) and of the mission for Economy.
-He notably became official recorder for the Finance Commission for 4 laws: concerning the protection of business companies (2003) the opening up of the DCN capital (2004), the purchasing power (2007) and the bank and financial regulation (2010).Being recognized as a specialist of budgetary matters, he became the UMP Group spokesman on the State budget in 2007.
+As a member of the Finance Commission, he is in charge of the budgetary follow-up of state fields: he was appointed official recorder of the Home Office funds (2002–2004), of the Foreign Office (2004–2008) and of the mission for Economy.
+He notably became official recorder for the Finance Commission for 4 laws: concerning the protection of business companies (2003), the opening up of the DCN capital (2004), the purchasing power (2007) and the bank and financial regulation (2010).
+Being recognized as a specialist of budgetary matters, he became the UMP Group spokesman on the State budget in 2007.

 He also got involved in the modernization of French institutions and political life.
 In 2002 he initiated the creation of a Group of reflection on the modernization of political life and gathered over a hundred members of Parliament of all tendencies.
 He presided over it until it disappeared in July 2008 after the vote of the constitutional law.

 On 22 April 2004, the anniversary of the presidential election first ballot, he gave over to the National Assembly President 15 propositions put forward by his group.
 To continue this reflection, in September 2005, he published Le lifting de Marianne, 50 propositions (l'Archipel), which benefited from a fairly exceptional success for a political book.
 He suggested propositions for the evolution of the V° republic institutions.
 Then, in January 2006, he initiated the Convention for the V° Republic, passing references to Arnaud Montebourg's Convention for the VI° Republic.
 His propositions were positively greeted notably by Nicolas Sarkozy during his 2007 presidential campaign.